The Bankrate promise

-What is Divvy card?
+What is the Divvy card?

 With the Divvy card, companies can create recurring or one-time spending budgets organized by event, team, location, project and vendor.
 You can also set individual spending limits for every cardholder within each budget category (and adjust them as needed on the go).
 Plus, you can approve department and employee requests for reimbursement of out-of-pocket expenses and mileage.

 Unlike some corporate and small business credit cards that charge for each additional cardholder, Divvy provides free physical and virtual cards for all employees.
-The entire Divvy platform, in fact, is free: The fintech company makes money by taking a cut of interchange fees paid by merchants to cover the cost of processing a Divvy card transaction.
+The entire Divvy platform, in fact, is free — the fintech company makes money by taking a cut of interchange fees paid by merchants to cover the cost of processing a Divvy card transaction.

-Divvy card benefits and features
+Divvy card benefits

-Here’s what you need to know about some of the Divvy card’s biggest benefits.
+Here’s what you need to know about some of the Divvy card’s biggest benefits:

 Earn rewards for everyday expenses